hp17illinois/peihb.github.io/_pages/about.md

 **Hongbin Pei**, Bingzhe Wei, Kevin Chen-Chuan Chang, Yu Lei, Bo Yang.
 The International Conference on Learning Representations (ICLR), 2020

-**Key contribution:** **We point two fundamental weaknesses of message passing neural network**, *i.e*., losing the structural information of nodes in neighborhoods and lacking the ability to capture long-range dependencies in disassortative graphs.
+**Key contribution:** **We point out two fundamental weaknesses of message-passing neural network**, *i.e.*., losing the structural information of nodes in neighborhoods and lacking the ability to capture long-range dependencies in disassortative graphs.

-The paper is the first work raises the problem of graph learning heterophily, and gains more than <a href='https://scholar.google.com/citations?user=FxVmazsAAAAJ&hl'>google scholar citations <strong><span id='total_cit'>550+</span></strong></a>.
+The paper is the first work to raise the problem of graph learning heterophily, and gains more than <a href='https://scholar.google.com/citations?user=FxVmazsAAAAJ&hl'>google scholar citations <strong><span id='total_cit'>550+</span></strong></a>.

 </div>
 </div>